 Throw Away As Much As Possible

 One of the first things you should do when re-organizing your office is to go through everything in it and throw away anything that is non-essential.
-Go through all of your office supplies, your old papers, filing cabinets, supply closets and anything else you may keep in the office.
+Go through all of your office supplies, your old papers, filing cabinets, closets and anything else you may keep in the office.

 Next, separate everything into one of three piles.
 There should be a “must keep” pile, a “throw out” pile, and a “let’s assess” pile.

-Items like your computer, your speakers, office chair and other essentials will go into the “must keep pile”.
+Items like your computer, your speakers, chair and other essentials will go into the “must keep pile”.
 Make sure that anything that would be considered an “organizational supply” is also kept as it may help down the line.
-No one will know better than you what is truly essential to your office, but try not to be overly sentimental with any one object.
+No one will know better than you what is truly essential to your workplace, but try not to be overly sentimental with any one object.

 Things like old papers, old office desk supplies, and that Derek Jeter bobblehead that Gary from accounting got you for last years Secret Santa can go into the “throw out” pile.
 If you get nervous that you may need one of these things for something later on, just ask yourself when the last time you actually used it was.
 This will usually be a great indicator as to whether or not you’re likely to ever use it in the future.

 If you end up with a large stack of papers, it may be worth taking the time to scan the items into your computer’s filing system for more efficient storage and retrieval.
-If you have unused office equipment that still has re-sale value, you may want to try services like OfferUp or Craigslist to see if you can recoup some of the value and make more space.
+If you have unused furniture that still has re-sale value, you may want to try services like OfferUp or Craigslist to see if you can recoup some of the value and make more space.